John Conlee: Music career

 In pursuit of a music career, Conlee moved to Nashville, Tennessee, by 1971.
 He signed to ABC Records in 1976.
-Conlee charted for the first time in 1978 with "Rose Colored Glasses", a No. 5 hit on the Billboard Hot Country Singles chart, as well as the title track on his 1978 debut album.
-The album produced his first two No. 1 hits with "Lady Lay Down" and "Backside of Thirty".
+Conlee charted for the first time in 1978 with "Rose Colored Glasses", a number-five hit on the Billboard Hot Country Singles chart, as well as the title track on his 1978 debut album.
+The album produced his first two number-one hits with "Lady Lay Down" and "Backside of Thirty".

 Following ABC's merger with MCA Records, Conlee released his 1979 album Forever on MCA.
-Its singles, "Before My Time" (No. 2) and "Baby, You're Something" (No. 7), were top ten hits.
-A second MCA release, Friday Night Blues, produced two more No. 2 hits: the title track and "She Can't Say That Anymore".
-The song "What I Had with You" (No. 12) followed.
-The 1981 album, With Love, accounted for yet another hit with "Miss Emily's Picture" (No. 2), which Conlee performed live on Hee Haw on January 3, 1981.
+Its singles, "Before My Time" (number two) and "Baby, You're Something" (number seven), were top-10 hits.
+A second MCA release, Friday Night Blues, produced two more number-two hits - the title track and "She Can't Say that Anymore".
+The song "What I Had with You" (number 12) followed.
+The 1981 album, With Love, accounted for yet another hit with "Miss Emily's Picture" (number two), which Conlee performed live on Hee Haw on January 3, 1981.

 Conlee's 1982 album Busted led off with a cover of the Harlan Howard song of the same name.
 The album's last single, "Common Man", returned him to the top of the charts in 1983.
-Three more No. 1 hits came from the 1983 album In My Eyes: "I'm Only in It for the Love" (co-written with Kix Brooks), the title track and "As Long as I'm Rockin' with You".
+Three more number-one hits came from the 1983 album In My Eyes: "I'm Only in It for the Love" (co-written with Kix Brooks), the title track, and "As Long as I'm Rockin' with You".
 MCA also released a Greatest Hits album in 1983.

-Blue Highway in 1984, his last studio album for MCA, produced another No. 2 with "Years After You".
-A year later, a second Greatest Hits album produced his last MCA single with the No. 5 "Old School", before he moved to Columbia Records.
-Conlee's first Columbia release, Harmony, gave him his last No. 1 hit with "Got My Heart Set on You" in 1986.
-A second and final album for Columbia, American Faces, reached the Top 10 for the last time with "Domestic Life".
-This was followed by "Mama's Rockin' Chair" at No. 11 (his last Top 40 hit).
+Blue Highway in 1984, his last studio album for MCA, produced another number two with "Years After You".
+A year later, a second Greatest Hits album produced his last MCA single with the number-five "Old School", before he moved to Columbia Records.
+Conlee's first Columbia release, Harmony, gave him his last number-one hit with "Got My Heart Set on You" in 1986.
+A second and final album for Columbia, American Faces, reached the top 10 for the last time with "Domestic Life".
+This was followed by "Mama's Rockin' Chair" at number 11 (his last top-40 hit).
 From there, Conlee moved to 16th Avenue Records, releasing Fellow Travelers in 1989.

 In 2005, Conlee donated his concert performance of "Rose Colored Glasses" at the Wildhorse Saloon in Nashville, to benefit the Lymphatic Research Foundation in New York.
-Conlee sang his signature song and auctioned off a pair of "rose-colored glasses" with the proceeds going to LRF.
+Conlee sang his signature song and auctioned off a pair of "rose-colored glasses" with the proceeds going to the foundation.

 Conlee has appeared on Larry's Country Diner and Wednesday Night Prayer Meeting (released on DVD/CD) via RFD-TV and Country Road TV.